sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf

-I thought this model might be appropriate because the objective of that paper is to set up a network that learns the entire processing pipeline needed to steer an automobile, achieving impressive results with minimum training data and only the human steering angle as the training signal.
+I thought this model might be appropriate because the objective of that paper is to set up a network that learns the entire processing pipeline needed to steer an automobile, achieving impressive results with minimum training data and only the human steering angle as the training signal, which is the same case of this project.

 First, I used the following architecture, using ReLu activations and without any dropouts.
 I started out with only 3 images for training: one with straight angle (zero), another with negative angle, and the other with positive angle.
 I increased the number of epochs until the model overfitted, that is, predicted exactly those 3 input images with extremely good precision.
 Then I tried other architectures like a VGG16 and a VGG19 pre-trained with 'imagenet', and others convolution neural networks comparing their resulting loss.
 I concluded that the NVIDIA-like model was a good choice.

-Then, I added one convolutional layer at the beginning of the model with 1x1 filter and a depth of 3.
+Then, I added one convolutional layer at the beginning of the model with 1x1 filter and a depth of 3, applying what I learned in the previous project (Traffic Signs Classifier).
 The idea behind this layer is to let the network decide which color subspace fits better for this application.

 After that, I duplicate the convolutional operations within each layer and added some dropout.
 I found that the best places to insert dropout was at the beginning and ending of the fully connected layers by trial and error with different models.
 Furthermore, I added an additional layer of convolution with 128 3x3 filter.

-####2.
+####5.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![Final model][model]

 ### Analysis and augmentation of the training data

 To improve the driving behavior in these cases, I decided to analyse the training data at the input in order to find out the exact amount of examples for each different steering angle.
 For this, I made an histogram, as we can see in the following figure:

 ![Original data][original_data]

+We can notice that around 4500 images of the dataset (out of a total of 8000) are from the car driving straight, that is steering angle zero.
+This is not a good training for the model, because it will learn mostly to drive straight, but we want it to take turns as well.

 I tried using left and right cameras for training, adjusting the steering angle according to NVIDIA paper, in order to obtain more turns in the training process.
 To achieve this, every time I read a line from the csv containing all the images paths during training, I decided randomly which camera to take with 34% chance of choosing the central camera, and 33% for each side camera.
 When choosing a side camera, the angle shift (let's call it LR_shift_angle) to adjust the original steering angle was a parameter to tune, but I will talk about that later.
 The resulting histogram can be seen in the next figure:

-![Side cameras][analysis/LR_34_8036.png]
+![Side cameras][side_cameras]

 We can think of the original data histogram as a delta in the origin, because most of the images are from the car driving straight (steering angle = 0).
 When we take into account left and right cameras and assume a fixed steering angle for each one (let's say +-LR_shift_angle), we can think of the result as an addition of two deltas, one in -LR_shift_angle and the other in LR_shift_angle.
 The high of this deltas are proportional to the probability we are considering for taking side cameras divided by two.